Manny Matsakis: Ohio Valley Ironmen

 On October 30, 2024, Matsakis was named the head coach of the Ohio Valley Ironmen, a team that was originally to play in the International Football Alliance.
 Matsakis indicated that he had chosen the name because he was a fan of the original Ohio Valley Ironmen in the 1960s as a child.
 After numerous legal issues with other IFA teams, the Ironmen revised their schedule to consist mostly of semi-pro teams from other leagues in April 2025, two months before its launch.
 Such complications eventually led to the Ironmen ending its schedule after three games, with Matsakis suggesting that the team's dominant performances in its early games, along with the ongoing financial and legal troubles of the IFA and its other franchises (the remaining schedule consisted mostly of teams that the Ironmen had already beaten and IFA teams that had already ceased operations or never made it to play), had made continuing the season untenable.
 Matsakis vowed to bring the Ironmen back for a 2026 season.
-In September 2026, he announced the establishment of a revival of the Continental Football League, for which the Ironmen would serve as the flagship franchise.
+In September 2025, he announced the establishment of a revival of the Continental Football League, for which the Ironmen would serve as the flagship franchise.
+The Ironmen folded on June 19, 2026, following the loss of sponsor funding and continued scheduling difficulties.